Here’s a list of the most popular articles about money on the blog this year, as rated by *page views*. Thanks for reading all year long!

 Hope you had a great New Year’s break!
 Did you see that note the J. Money Fairy left us yesterday??!
 A true story that’s important to keep in mind as the year ticks on ;)

-But while we’re still in the spirit of reflecting right now, I thought we’d continue the tradition of sharing the most popular blog posts written on Budgets Are Sexy over the past 12 months… Even those not written by me (*gasp*!).
+But while we’re still in the spirit of reflecting right now, I thought we’d continue the tradition of sharing the most popular articles about money written on Budgets Are Sexy over the past 12 months… Even those not written by me (*gasp*!).
 But according to the *stats*, these were the most seen and passed around articles throughout 2019.

 Thanks for reading all year long!!
 And if you’re new to the site, consider this like “speed dating” ;)